fardeen9983/Ultimate-Dux/Blockchain/Solidity/Basics/Readme.md

-# Solidity : Basics
+# Solidity: Basics

 Solidity files end with the extension **.sol**.
-We can directly convert them to byte code using the original C++ based **solc** compiler or through it JS based cousing **solcjs**.
+We can directly convert them to byte code using the original C++ based **solc** compiler or through it JS-based compiler **solcjs**.
 Smart Contracts are run from **binary (.bin)** files.
 SO we need to convert these files to bi format and then execute as smart contracts.

-Alternatively we can use the Remix IDE for all the above task through a GUI editor.
+Alternatively, we can use the Remix IDE for all the above tasks through a GUI editor.
 Instructions to install are available on the main Readme.md file of Solidity.

 ## References